 Think of constructive criticism as criticism with compassion.
 In a sense, you’re saying, “Good job, but it can be better.
 Let me help you achieve that goal.”

 Constructive Criticism Examples

-There are as many ways to give constructive criticism as there are reasons to criticize; that’s why it’s considered an art.
-You’re responding in the moment to a problem and thinking on your feet.
+There are as many ways to give constructive criticism as there are reasons to criticize; that’s why it’s considered art.
+You’re responding at the moment to a problem and thinking on your feet.
 You’re improvising, but not without a strong foundation of experience and skills to support your advice.

 Still, it helps to have a template or at least some examples to follow.
 You might have to adjust to the situation and the people involved, but the following constructive criticism examples are a good framework.